An Introduction to the Art of Computer Programming Using Python in the Age of Generative AI

 Pure Functions

 Pure functions are the foundation of functional programming.
-The output of a pure function is determined solely by its input values, with no observable side effects.
+The output of a pure function is determined solely by its input values, with no observable side effects (like printing to the console, modifying a global variable, or writing to a file).
 This means that a pure function does not change any external state or depend on any external state that might change.
-As a result, pure functions are predictable and easier to test.
+As a result, pure functions are predictable, easier to test, and easier to run in parallel.

 return a + b